qbicsoftware/etl-scripts/README.md

 `-- source_dropbox.txt
 ```

-The metadata annotations are specified in the TSV file `metadata_table.tsv` file.
+The metadata annotations are specified in the TSV file `metadata_table.tsv`.
 This file ends in `.tsv`, it has tab-separated columns that create the following table structure:

 ```
 IMAGE_FOLDER_PATH  IMAGING_MODALITY    IMAGED_TISSUE   SAMPLE_ID      OMERO_TAGS      ETL_TAG      INSTRUMENT_MANUFACTURER    INSTRUMENT_USER    IMAGING_DATE